overtone/emacs-live/packs/stable/clojure-pack/lib/cider/README.md

 #### icomplete

-`icomplete` is bundled with Emacs and enhances the default minubuffer completion:
+`icomplete` is bundled with Emacs and enhances the default minibuffer completion:

 ```el
 (require 'icomplete)